-Through the establishment of an allowance account, uncollectible amounts due from customers' receivables are recognized as bad debts at the time information becomes available, which would indicate the uncollectibility of the particular receivable.
-The allowance for uncollectible accounts for customers' receivables at June 30, 2020 was \$659.
+Through the establishment of an allowance account, uncollectible amounts due from customers' receivables are recognized as bad debts at the time the Clerk of Court determines a specific account uncollectible.
+At June 30, 2021, there were no allowances established for customer accounts.